watty62/SOD/Local_authorities.md

 Between checking in Feb 2020 and rechecking in Aug 2020, Dundee's number of datasets had shrunk by 8.

+It is worth looking behind the numbers.
+For example Edinburgh has a health-looking 236 datasets available, which looks great.
+But the most recently updated one,
 ### Landing Pages

 The following councils have open landing pages as part of their websites.